skynewborn/android-priority-jobqueue/README.md

 * [Review sample configuration][7]

 ### Version History
+  - 1.3.5 (Nov 7, 2015)
+   - Default NetworkUtil is now Doze aware. (thanks @coltin)
+   - RetryConstraint Delay can be applied to the group to preserve jobs' execution order. (#41)
   - 1.3.4 (Sept 12, 2015)
    - Fixed a potential ANR that was caused by sync on main thread.
 Issue #40
   - 1.3.3 (July 12, 2015)